 The following Management's Discussion and Analysis ("MD&A") represents significant factors and information management deems essential for understanding the consolidated financial condition and operational performance of Westgold Resources Limited and its subsidiaries ("Westgold" or the "Company") and of the Consolidated Entity, being the Company and its controlled entities (the "Group"), for the three and six months ended 31 December 2024.
 This MD&A should be read alongside the Company's Interim Condensed Financial Report for the six months ("H1 FY25") ended 31 December 2024, the Quarterly Activity Reports lodged with the Australian Securities Exchange ("ASX") and the Audited Consolidated Financial Report and related notes for the year ended 30 June 2024.
-The Audited Consolidated Financial Report has been prepared in accordance with Australian Accounting Standards as issued by the Australian Accounting Standards Board ("ASB"), which also comply with International Financials Reporting.
+The Audited Consolidated Financial Report has been prepared in accordance with Australian Accounting Standards as issued by the Australian Accounting Standards Board ("AASB"), which also comply with International Financials Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+The Unaudited Interim Condensed Financial Report has been prepared in accordance with AASB 134 Interim Financial Reporting.
 This MD&A includes certain forward-looking statements, with reference made to the "Cautionary Statement Regarding Forward-Looking Information" located at the end of this document.